Research shows that gratitude increases our happiness and gives us a greater sense of wellbeing…

 Focusing on the things we have…

-Making gratitude a daily habit can help to retrain our minds and our gratitude threshold, helps us to be grateful for even the smallest things in life.
+Making gratitude a daily habit can help to retrain our minds and our gratitude threshold, helping us to be grateful for even the smallest things in life.
 It can help to refocus on the things that we have, not on what may be lacking in our lives.
-And of course, spreading your gratitude and positivity will have a ripple effect to those around us.
+Of course, spreading your gratitude and positivity will have a ripple effect to those around us.
 The more we practice gratitude, the stronger our mental state will be!

 some simple ways to cultivate and express gratitude